 It had a natural liquidity that was foreign to the Old Caechora dampness.
 Only now did Kayah realize, in the settling smoke of the wreckage, that the palace air held a pleasant dryness.
 Despite the life-threatening dangers lurking steps away, she pinched the liquid, sliding it between her index finger and thumb.
 It was smooth, gritless, and clean.
 A peculiar urge to drink the water cracked her parched lips.
 The simple pleasure of quenched thirst halted her surging adrenaline.
 Kayah had never seen water this clean.
 Liquid free from rust, mold and all manner of unidentifiable smells.
 The odd potential last wish sprung a new question.

 Where did this trailing water lead?

 The question wasn't a plan, but it delivered a new path.
 One that she followed, crouching close to the short wall.
 The garden's rooted veins, thick with brittle strength, hung over the terrace above, protecting the tranquil water.
 The stream crossed a wide, shallow channel crafted of sunken stone.
 Wooden tendrils disappeared underneath the terrace into a carved box-like tunnel, and others coiled along the runnel, reaching for the expansive palace grounds.
 Sharp, cornered shadows invited Kayah, offering protection within the mysterious, subtle sloping path.

 With a determined gaze, she peeked over the terrace, past the limbs of stone and monster.
 Revealing the palace's domed towers.
-Inspirited with any destination further from the cindered man, she squeezed into the small corridor, removing herself from immediate danger.
+Inspirited with any destination further from the Cindered Man, she squeezed into the small corridor, removing herself from immediate danger.
 She wondered if the roots failed upon a similar goal.
 Even if they did, any other option ended in violent death.
 The cramped space prevented her larger, more urgent assailants from a direct invasion.

 Thin layers of liquid rippled around her waterlogged shoes, diluting her red stains.
 Kayah's nerves settled, giving her time to indulge beneath the garden's rumbles.
 She propped her board against the gutter edges and roots, creating a makeshift dam for the weak trickle of water.
 Once it pooled and the board's rusted grit had settled, she cupped the crisp liquid and held it close to her face.
 The sweet smell of nothing gave her approval to drink, nourishing her dry mouth.
 Unexpected but much-needed, the refreshing sensation traveled through her body, revitalizing her spirit.
 She marveled at the natural, drinkable water, an impossibility in Old Caechora.
 The endless streamlets rinsed her body and clothes, still soaked from wading through the moat.

 Kayah unwrapped the bright knot, grasping it with clean hands.
 The iridescent ridges glowed orange, creeping through the tunnel.
 It started with a tiny window, easy to miss if you blinked, where the light manifested barely beyond the knot's coils, on the side furthest from her palm.
 The bright spread in a mirrored reflection of her grip until it became indiscernible from any logical pattern.
 She struggled to keep it focused, the way Jaxith could control resplendent hooded rays with nothing but his hand.
 The uncontrolled glow found various levels of water stained stone trailing into the darkness.
 Heedful, she kept the rays of light from reaching the garden by pressing it against her chest as she faced forward.